 Step 1: Develop a Nonprofit Investment Policy Statement

-Before nonprofits invest their money, they need clear governance policies that address their investment account strategies and management policies.
-Nonprofits collect these policies in a document called a nonprofit investment policy statement, which is a roadmap for how an organization wants to invest its money.
-It should be a simple, easy to understand document that can be passed to new board members as legacy members roll off.
+Your IPS should be a simple document that can be passed to new board members as legacy members leave.
 You also should not need to pay an attorney to create these documents.
-A good Nonprofit Investment Advisor can help you work through one at no cost, and templates can also be found online to rework and edit as needed.
-An IPS provides both your Investment Advisor and your team and board the guardrails for financial stewardship for the organization.
+A good Nonprofit Investment Advisor will help you work through one at no cost, and you can use templates like the one below to rework and edit as needed.

-Click this image to download our free template to start your nonprofit investment policy statement.
+Click this image to download our free template to start your nonprofit investing policy statement.

 Your policy statement should include the following details: